-A Flojet R3426-500 Triplex Diaphragm automatic water system pump is fitted beneath the drawer in the base of the wardrobe.
+A Flojet R3426-500 Triplex Diaphragm automatic water system pump is fitted in the base of the kitchen cupboard adjacent to the bathroom.
 This is a self priming pump, mounted on noise absorbing mounts, which has the ability to run dry without damage.
 It has a flow rate of 5.3 litres (1.4 gallons) per minute.